hh1927/hotspot/README.md

 # BUSER SIDE
     - Logo briefly shows when opening the app
              - goes away without interaction
-    - Homepage opens up to a selection of events (up to six)
+    - Main page opens up to a selection of events (up to six)
           EVENT: The image of the Event (Flyer) or Space
              - when tapped, they can edit the information of the event.
 They can save or delete it here.
              - if the event already began, it will bring them to a list of guests that have RSVP'd already.